citp/privacy-policy-historical/c/co/com/compassion.com.md

-> *The following text is extracted and transformed from the compassion.com privacy policy that was archived on 2018-09-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180918230155id_/https%3A//www.compassion.com/privacy-and-conditions-of-use.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the compassion.com privacy policy that was archived on 2019-05-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190513131944id_/https%3A//www.compassion.com/privacy-and-conditions-of-use.htm) for the most accurate reproduction.*

 # Privacy and Conditions of Use - Compassion International

+Manage Your Email and Text Subscriptions

+You may manage your email and text preferences in My Account or call us at
+(800) 336-7676.
+To discontinue SMS text messages from Compassion International, text **STOP** to **97646**.

+View [subscription](https://web.archive.org/sms-terms-and-conditions.htm) or [transactional](https://web.archive.org/sms-terms-and-conditions-1.htm) SMS terms and conditions.

 **Compassion International Privacy Statement**